ARCLeeds/website-documents/perfreports.md

 Running Performance Reports on programs is as easy as adding the command `perf-report` at the start of what you would normally run.
-This can also be done in the job submission script by adding `perf-report`prefix.
+This can also be done in the job submission script by adding the `perf-report`prefix.

 Allinea is installed on ARC1 and ARC2.
 To use it you will need to run the `module load allinea` command.